Stock market today: Asian shares are mixed as China unveils 5% economic growth target for 2024

 Super Micro Computer, which sells server and storage systems used in AI and other computing, jumped another 18.6% Monday.
 It has surged nearly 1,000% in the last 12 months.

-Such spurts are bolstered by a surge in profits and expectations for tremendous growth to continue.
-But they are also raising worries about another potential bubble as prices whiz at breathtaking speeds.
+Such spurts are bolstered by a surge in profits and expectations for tremendous growth to continue, but they raise worries about a potential bubble.

 Several events scheduled for this week could upset the market.